racofer/PowerPlanSwitcher/README.md

 ```

 What you want is the long alphanumeric string, i.e., *381b4222-f694-41f0-9685-ff5bb260df2e* is the GUID for the *Balanced* Power Plan in this example.

+# How do I know it's working?
+If you open the Control Panel and go to Power Options, Windows lists the available Power Plans and highlights the currently active one.
+If the extension is working properly, then this window will automatically change according to the currently enabled Power Plan.
+Alternatively, you can type in `powercfg /l` command in the *Command Prompt* to list the available Power Plans, and the currently active Power Plan will have an asterisk next to it.